Jinglemisk/farkle/README.md

 ### Multiplayer Component

-Farkle uses “NGROK” to facilitate player inviting to this locally-hosted browser game.
+Farkle uses "NGROK" to facilitate player inviting to this locally-hosted browser game.

 ### Game Flow Summary

-- Players join the lobby by entering their name and press “Join”
+- Players join the lobby by entering their name and press "Join"
 - When all players join the game, the host starts the game.
 - Each player and host rolls one 6-sided die to determine the start order.
     - If two or more players roll a 6, then they must reroll until one of them is the sole winner.